nicklafferty/craftycody/content/life/south-padre-island-tx.md

 We [stayed at this VRBO](https://www.vrbo.com/228178ha) that was basically right on the beach!
 Every morning we could sip our coffee from a bench swing or rocking chair and look out over the ocean- it was incredible.
 There was also easy beach access directly across the street.
 Literally only had to walk a few steps and you were in the sand.

 The beach itself was so nice.
 Very clean, with no seaweed anywhere, and it was sparsely populated because I think we went in the offseason which I highly recommend.
-You can section of your own chunk of the beach and not have anyone around you all day.
+You can section off your own chunk of the beach and not have anyone around you all day.

+And, as I said earlier, the water was so blue!

 ## Restaurants